top of page

 Soundscapes Zanzi – Techno Music Festival, Varies

-Established in 2013, Soundscapes, based in Bahrain, has organized numerous events throughout the year for fans of electronic music.
-The primary Soundscapes Zanzi event typically takes place in February at the organizer’s location in Paje Beach.
+Established in 2013, Soundscapes, based in Bahrain, has organised numerous events throughout the year for fans of electronic music.
+The primary Soundscapes Zanzi event typically takes place in February at the organiser’s location in Paje Beach.

-Events are also held at the nearby Bwejuu Beach, showcasing a blend of electronic dance music along with holistic wellness activities and cultural awareness programs.
-DJs and performers from around the globe participate; for details on the upcoming event, visit the organizer’s official website.
+Events are also held at the nearby Bwejuu Beach, showcasing a blend of electronic dance music along with holistic wellness activities and cultural awareness programmes.
+DJs and performers from around the globe participate; for details on the upcoming event, visit the organiser’s official website.

 Eid al-Fitr Celebrations